Indian National Army trials: The first trial

-The first trial, that of Shah Nawaz Khan, Gurubaksh Singh Dhillon and Prem Sahgal was held between November and December 1945 against the backdrop of general elections in India with the Attorney General of India, Noshirwan P. Engineer as the chief prosecutor and two dozen counsel for the defense, led by Sir Tej Bahadur Sapru and fronted by Lt.
+The first trial, that of Shah Nawaz Khan, Gurubaksh Singh Dhillon and Prem Sahgal was held between November and December 1945 against the backdrop of general elections in India with the Attorney General of India, Noshirwan P. Engineer as the chief prosecutor and two dozen counsel for the defence, led by Sir Tej Bahadur Sapru and fronted by Lt.
 Col Horilal Varma Bar At Law All three of the accused were charged with "waging war against the king contrary to section 121 of the Indian Penal Code".
 In addition, charges of murder were leveled against Dhillon and of abetment to murder against Khan and Sahgal.
-The defendants were Punjabis who came from three different religions – one Hindu, one Sikh, and one Muslim – but all three elected to be defended by the defense committee set up by the Indian National Congress.
+The defendants were Punjabis who came from three different religions – one Hindu, one Sikh, and one Muslim – but all three elected to be defended by the defence committee set up by the Indian National Congress.

 Second trial

+These were the trials of Captain Abdul Rashid, Captain Shinghara Singh Mann, Captain Munawar Khan, Captain Allah Yar Khan, Lieutenant Fateh Khan and some other officers.

+Shangara Singh was awarded the Sardar-e-Jung, the second-highest decoration bestowed by Azad Hind government for valour in combat, and the Vir-e-Hind medal.
+Subhas Chandra Bose himself gave Singh Mann his medals in Rangoon.
+He was captured by the British and held in a prison in Multan from January 1945 to February 1946.
+After his release, he returned to his family in the Punjab.
+In 1959, he settled in Vadodara, Gujarat, where he remained as of 2001.
+He died aged 113.

-These were the trials of Abdul Rashid, Shinghara Singh, Fateh Khan and Captain Munawar Khan.
-In light of unrest over the charges of treason and glorification in the first trial, the charges of treason was dropped.
+Though Captain Allah Yar Khan and few of his coompanions were listed as POWs but in fact they escaped into jungle surrounding Singapore, fearing torture at the hands of the Japanese soldiers.
+They survived in jungle hunting and stalking on Japanese supply until October 1943 when they joined the second INA raised under Subhas Chandra Bose.
+At the time of trial, Captain Khan was under treatment at India-based General Hospital in Bangalore.
+In the wake of unrest over the charges of treason and glorification of INA soldiers in the first trial, the charges of treason was dropped.
+However, these officers were cashiered from army with rank reduction from the date of grant of emergency commission.
 The site of trial was also moved from the Red Fort to an adjoining building.